microsoft/nokia-x-in-app-payment-samples/PaymentOneAPK/README.md

 Payment One APK
 ===============

-Simple demonstration application to show how to have Nokia IAP and Google IAB in same application
+Simple example application demonstrating how to utilise both Nokia In-App Payment and Google In-App Billing in the same application.
+The resulting APK will run in both Nokia X and Google Android devices.

 Building with Eclipse
 ---------------------